 UWHC Pediatric Eye Clinic: (608) 263-6414 (8:00 a.m. - 4:30 p.m., Monday - Friday)

 Nights and Weekends: This number will give you the paging operator.
 Ask the operator to page the “eye resident on-call’.
-Be sure to leave your name and phone number, with the area code.
-The resident will call you back.
+Leave your name and phone number with the area code.
+The doctor will call you back.

 If you live out of the area, please call 1-800-323-8942.

 The Spanish version of this Health Facts for You is #7277.